processone/docs.ejabberd.im/content/admin/configuration/modules.md

 is denied.
 There are no restrictions by default.

 - **access\_from**: *AccessName*
-By default, *ejabberd* doesn’t allow to register new accounts from s2s or existing c2s sessions.
+By default, *ejabberd* doesn’t allow the client to register new accounts from s2s or existing c2s sessions.
 You can change it by defining access rule in this option.
 Use with care: allowing registration from s2s leads to uncontrolled massive accounts creation by rogue users.

 - **access\_remove**: *AccessName*
 Specify rules to restrict access for user unregistration.
 By default any